MT2Analysis/MT2AnalysisRun2/README.md

 3. edit ```doOnlySig=true``` in ```createDatacards_combined.cpp``` and recompile
 4. make sure that ```stepSize``` and ranges are set to desired values in ```launchCreateDatacards.py```
 5. edit ```INDIR``` in ```createDatacards_batch_fromHome.sh```
+6. if you do not have a valid proxy already, ```voms-proxy-init --voms cms --valid 196:00```
-6. finally submit data card creation to the batch
+7. finally submit data card creation to the batch
 ```
 python launchCreateDatacards.py <model-name> <label>
 ```
 Please don't forget the label because it is needed for the next steps.

-TODO: split more wisely instead of one job per point, to avoid overloading the I/O of the tier3.
+Note that it is possible that a significant fraction of jobs will fail.
+Therefore it may be needed to relaunch the data-card production with a different version and then merge together two sets of limits obtained with two different data-card productions.

 #### data-card combination
 From ```HiggsAnalysis/CombinedLimit/MT2Scripts``` directory sumbit the data-card combination to the batch.